Population - Statistics & Facts

 Statistics and facts on Population

-The world’s population is continuously rising and has nearly tripled since 1950.
+776 The world’s population is continuously rising and has nearly tripled since 1950.
 In 2010, the total world population was 6.9 billion people.
-Mainly due to the rapid growth of developing countries, the human population will continue to grow in the coming decades and is expected to exceed 10 billion by 2090 according to a global population forecast by the United Nations.
+Mainly due to the rapid growth of developing countries, the human population will continue to grow in the coming decades and is expected to exceed approximately 11 billion by 2100 according to a global population forecast by the United Nations.

 The three most populous countries are currently: China, India and the United States of America.
-While China and India both top the one billion mark, the population of the United States comprises 312 million people.
-The U.S. population grew 0.86 percent in 2009.
-A growth rate that is lower than the world average but higher than that of most other developed countries.
-The U.S. Census Bureau predicts further growth in the coming decades and expects the population of the USA to reach 439 million people in 2050.
+While China and India both top the one billion mark, the population of the United States comprises 320 million people, according to the estimates conducted by the International Monetary Fund.
+The U.S. population grew 0.72 percent in 2013.
+The growth rate has significantly decreased since 2008.
+The U.S. Census Bureau predicts further growth in the coming decades and expects the population of the USA to reach 420 million people in 2060.

 |Total population of the U.S.||320.29m||Details →|